bitsofinfo/helmfile-deploy/README.md

 mkdir -p myconfigs/statevalues
 ```

-These are optional, but handy if you will be taking advantage of the `chartConfigs.[chartname].chartValues.baseValues` functionality.
+These are optional, but handy if you will be taking advantage of the `chartConfigs.[chartname].chartValues.baseValueSets` functionality.
 See [statevalues/000-globals.yaml](statevalues/000-globals.yaml) for more info.
 ```
 mkdir -p myconfigs/chartvalues/appdeploy
 mkdir -p myconfigs/chartvalues/appconduits